joshika39/portfolio/src/resume.md

   automating SMS sending and receiving.
 - [email-signer-frontend](https://github.com/kougen/email-signer-frontend) - a Next.js project, that serves as a client
   for the `email-signer-api`.
-- [email-signer-api](https://github.com/kougen/email-signer-api) [archived] - a FastAPI backend for sending RSA signed emails from a template.
-This project is being rewritten in `C#` for better reliability, scalability and it's being extended as a marketing platform that combines more channels (Email, SMS, etc.) together.
-That project will combine the functionalities of the last 2 repositories including this.
+- [email-signer-api](https://github.com/kougen/email-signer-api) [archived] – a FastAPI backend for sending RSA signed emails from a template.
+This project is being rewritten in `C#` for better reliability, scalability, and it's being extended as a marketing platform that combines more channels (Email, SMS, etc.).
+That project will combine the functionalities of the last two repositories, including this.

 ## Contributions

 - [osu!](https://github.com/ppy/osu) – Contributed to the `osu!` game client, focusing on improving the look to be more in line with the website.
-- [Floorp Website](https://github.com/Floorp-Projects/web) - Lead dev to the `Floorp` browser's website, enhancing its design and functionality.
+- [Floorp Website](https://github.com/Floorp-Projects/web) – Lead dev to the `Floorp` browser's website, enhancing its design and functionality.
 - [Skills Service](https://github.com/NationalSecurityAgency/skills-service) – Contributed to the `Skills Service`, a project by the National Security Agency.